Matthew McCauley (politician): Territorial and provincial

-McCauley played a vital role in Edmonton being chosen as the provincial capital city.
+McCauley played a vital role in Edmonton being chosen as the provincial capital.
 In a speech, he pointed out the ongoing development at the northern town of Peace River, Alberta, and how Edmonton would be the "logical centre of the province".

 Later career

-McCauley resigned his seat in the Legislature the following year after he was elected, after his appointment to be warden of the Edmonton Penitentiary, the first of its kind in Alberta.
+McCauley resigned his seat in the Legislature in 1906, after being appointed warden of the Edmonton Penitentiary, the first of its kind in Alberta.
 It was said that his reputation of "honesty, fairness and ability to keep law and order" was a contributing factor in his appointment.
-In the years he served in the capacity, McCauley instituted a number of new practices, including creating labour jobs for prisoners, like producing bricks, concrete, clothing and tools.
-Prisoners were also to garden to produce their own food, and by the end of his tenure as warden, a coal mine was formed.
-He was greatly respected amongst his colleagues, and it was said that "he never once had a complaint against him from either staff nor inmates."
+In the years he served in the capacity, McCauley instituted a number of new practices, including creating labour jobs for prisoners, such as manufacturing bricks, concrete, clothing and tools.
+Prisoners were also made to garden to grow their own food.
+By the end of his tenure as warden, a coal mine had been put into operation, on the edge of today's downtown Edmonton.
+He was greatly respected by his colleagues, and it was said that "he never once had a complaint against him from either staff nor inmates."

 McCauley resigned as warden in 1912 to become a fruit farmer in Penticton in the Okanagan valley.
 After thirteen years farming in Penticton, he moved to Sexsmith, Alberta to farm on a recently bought 1000-acre farm.